HanaLouizaMoussaoui/MOOd/README.md

 Application Logo:

-Description: MOOd is an application that allows you to track your daily mood and gives you AI-powered suggestions to support you.
+Description: MOOd is an internal application that allows you to track your daily mood, give you AI-powered suggestions to support you, and make a cute little account :3.

 Application scope: Internal